SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

    Maximum angular momentum of pseudopotential projectors.

 - **lloc_ps(:)** (integer, 0d/3d)
-   Angular momentum of pseudopotential thant will be treated as local.
+   Angular momentum of pseudopotential that will be treated as local.

 - **izatom(:)** (integer, 0d/3d)
    Atomic number.